-Alberta has committed $1.24 billion through 2025 to two commercial-scale carbon capture and storage projects.
-Both projects will help reduce the CO2 emissions from the oil sands and fertilizer sectors and reduce GHG emissions by 2.76 million tonnes each year.
+Alberta has committed $1.24 billion through 2025 to two commercial-scale carbon capture, utilization and storage projects.
+Both projects will help reduce the CO2 emissions from the oil sands and fertilizer sectors and reduce GHG emissions by up to 2.76 million tonnes each year.
 This is equivalent to the yearly emissions of 600,000 vehicles.
-Both projects must submit annual reports to the knowledge sharing program ensuring public access to the technical information and project learnings.
+Both projects must submit annual reports to the knowledge sharing program to ensure public access to the technical information and project learnings.

 Statoil developed the first commercial-scale CCS project in the world in 1996 just off the coast of Norway.
 Oil and gas producers have decades of experience injecting CO2 into oil fields for enhanced oil recovery.

 Monitoring and measurement are the surveillance activities necessary for ensuring the safe and reliable operation of a CO2 storage project.
 Verification refers to the comparison of measured and predicted performance.

 - during (reporting safety, measures of CO2 in the ground, air, and water and tracks injection rates and volumes), and

 - after (for decades, to confirm it is performing as expected) large-scale CO2 storage projects to ensure the area surrounding the site is unaffected and the CO2 is safely contained in the storage site.

 - Subsurface: monitors the movement of the CO2 in the storage site and the stability of the cap rock.